How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 Set Conditional Logic Between Checkbox and Upload Elements

-Why Add Checkboxes to Your WooCommerce Products?
+Start Adding Checkboxes to Your WooCommerce Product Pages!

 Adding smart checkboxes isn’t just about upselling (though that’s a nice bonus!).
 It’s about making the shopping experience smoother, more personal, and more aligned with what your customers actually want.